Parapteronotus

 Parapteronotus hasemani, the duckbill knifefish, is a species of ghost knifefish found in main river channels and along the margins in the Amazon basin of Brazil and Peru.
-It is the only member of its genus.
+It is the only member of the genus Parapteronotus.
 This dark-colored knifefish reaches up to about 38 cm in total length.

-Named in honor of John D. Haseman (1887-1969), field collector in the Carnegie Museum of Natural History’s Department of Ichthyology from 1908 to 1911, who collected the type specimen.
+Named in honor of John D. Haseman (1887-1969), field collector in the Carnegie Museum of Natural History's Department of Ichthyology from 1908 to 1911, who collected the type specimen.